 In this scenario, disengaged employees just keep doing the same old, same old.
 Of course, this leads to disengagement!
 If you want to increase employee engagement, use employee engagement training to make sure that your managers create the circumstances where their employees clearly understand:

 Under-performing and disengaged employees often feel as though they are facing huge and often unanticipated barriers.
 In the picture above, not only does he not know what he should be doing, he doesn’t even know if he has the skills to get over or around the wall.

-Engaged employees report that if they don’t have the right skills to succeed, their manager will see that they have the opportunity to learn them.
-Engaged employees also report being consistently encouraged to grow and chase development opportunities throughout their careers.
+When we assess organizational culture, engaged employees report that if they don’t have the right skills to succeed, their manager will see that they have the opportunity to learn them.
+Engaged employees also report being consistently encouraged to grow and chase career development opportunities throughout their careers.
 They know what they need now and in the future as they move forward with the organization.